Oil and Gas Terms Beginning with “S” — Page 16

 The topmost valve on a Christmas tree that provides vertical access to the wellbore.
 Read more →

-A wetland depositional environment in which water is present either permanently or intermittently and in which trees and large woody plants can grow but peat does not form.
-Swamps can contain considerable quantities of… Read more →
+A swamp is a wetland depositional environment in which water is present at or near the ground surface either permanently or intermittently, in which trees and large woody plants are the dominant vegetation, and in which… Read more →

-A measure of the effectiveness of an enhanced oil recovery process that depends on the volume of the reservoir contacted by the injected fluid.
-The volumetric sweep efficiency is an overall result that depends on the… Read more →
+Sweep efficiency is the measure of the effectiveness of an enhanced oil recovery (or any displacement-based recovery) process that depends on the volume of the reservoir contacted by the injected fluid relative to the… Read more →

 A relatively small volume of viscous fluid, typically a carrier gel, that is circulated to sweep, or remove, debris or residual fluids from the circulation system.
 Read more →